eufrizz/robotic_manipulation/README.md

 I installed it locally so that each venv can use without reinstallation.
 Just set up the venv with this: `python -m venv venv --system-site-packages`
 You'll then have to do `pip install --ignore-installed jupyter` to get jupyter to use the venv.
 You may need to reactivate the env

+You can also symlink if you want to change a preexisting env.
+1. Record the paths for torch, in and outside of the venv, with torch.__path__
+2. `pip uninstall torch torchvision`
+3. Check which torch libraries are installed locally - probably torch, torchgen, torchvision - with `ls -ld /home/eugene/.local/lib/python3.10/site-packages/torch*` or whatever the local install directory is.
+4. Create symlinks for the packages.
+You can ignore directories that are suffixed with a particular version, e.g. torch-2.3.0.dist-info.
+It will look something like this:
+    ```
+    ln -s /home/eugene/.local/lib/python3.10/site-packages/torch /media/ssd/eugene/robotic_manipulation/lerobot_venv/lib/python3.10/site-packages/torch
+    ```

 #### Official method which didn't quite work
 Find the release you want here: https://docs.nvidia.com/deeplearning/frameworks/install-pytorch-jetson-platform-release-notes/pytorch-jetson-rel.html#pytorch-jetson-rel